SyncfusionExamples/date-formatting-pivot-table/README.md

-# date-formatting-pivot-table
+# Date Formatting in Syncfusion Pivot Table
-This repository contain the sample that demonstrates how the date formatting feature working in Syncfusion Pivot Table control.
+This repository contain the sample that demonstrates how the date formatting feature working in [Syncfusion Pivot table](https://www.syncfusion.com/javascript-ui-controls/js-pivot-table).

+## How to run the project

+* Checkout this project to a location in your disk.
+* Open the HTML file to work with the demo.